NielsKloosAvans/Rooky/README.md

 Good next steps:

-1. Add bishop move generation.
-2. Add queen move generation by combining rook-like and bishop-like directions.
-3. Add legal move filtering so kings cannot move into check.
+1. Add legal move filtering so moves that leave your own king in check are removed.
-4. Add check detection.
+2. Add checkmate and stalemate detection.
-5. Add special pawn rules: promotion and en passant.
+3. Add special pawn rules: promotion and en passant.
-6. Add castling.
+4. Add castling.
-7. Parse full FEN fields: castling rights, en passant square, halfmove clock, and fullmove number.
+5. Parse full FEN fields: castling rights, en passant square, halfmove clock, and fullmove number.
-8. Add a simple position evaluation.
+6. Add a simple position evaluation.
-9. Add search with minimax and alpha-beta pruning.
+7. Add search with minimax and alpha-beta pruning.
-10. Connect the engine to a UCI loop so it can run in chess GUIs.
+8. Connect the engine to a UCI loop so it can run in chess GUIs.

 ## Development Style